SenayYakut/Manhattan-Zoo/README.md

 ## Installation

-Use the Command-line interface to install the project locally
+Use the Command-line interface to install the project locally on your Device.

 ```bash
 git clone https://github.com/SenayYakut/Manhattan-Zoo.git